shkim04/shkim04.github.io/blog/3/restapi-with-express-mongodb-typescript.en.md

 Let’s add two commands under scripts in package.json.
 You can assign a complicated command to one of those keys and then, simply run the command by entering `npm run [key name]`.

-You can run the application by entering `npm run dev` which actually executes `cross-env NODE-ENV=development nodemon --exec ts-node ./app.ts_`.
+You can run the application by entering `npm run dev` which actually executes ``cross-env NODE-ENV=development nodemon --exec ts-node ./`app.ts``.
 When file changes occur, the application will be restarted automatically thanks to nodemon.
 The script, **start** is for when you run the application in production.

 ## Start Express Server
 ```js